ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 To create a new community administrator click on the **Create community administrator** button from the section's header.
 Clicking on an existing row from the table allows you to edit the relevant user's information.

-The displayed screens and required information both when you edit or create a new administrator depends on whether or not the test bed is integrated with EU Login.
+The displayed screens and required information both when you edit or create a new administrator depends on whether or not the Test Bed is integrated with EU Login.

 Case: EU Login